Abbey of Saint-Evroul: Decline

 In 1113, Henry I of England visited the abbey while on campaign against the lords of Bellême.
 During his visit he granted a charter restoring certain rights to the abbey, however, by the 1120s, many of these rights were abandoned.
 The abbey and the town beside it were ravaged, first, by the lord of La Ferté-Frênel in 1119 and, second, by the lord of L'Aigle in 1136.
 The monastic enclave was rebuilt, starting in 1231, with the bulk of the work continuing into 1284.
 In 1258, during a visit by Eudes Rigaud, the Archbishop of Rouen, the number of monks had decreased to thirty-one, only nine of these being priests.
 In 1332, the church's tower collapsed and had to be rebuilt.
 Between 1388 and 1450, conflict again ravaged the abbey, the belligerents this time being English.

 Commendatory abbots repeatedly attempted to grab hold of the abbey.
 Guillaume de Vergy was abbot in said capacity from 1392, but it was revoked by Benedict XIII in 1395.
+Henry V of England's seizure of alien priories in 1414 included the dependent priory of Ware, which acted as Saint-Evroul's collecting centre, The properties were all transferred to Sheen Priory in the following year, thus depriving Ouche Abbey of its English properties, said to be its main source of income, and bringing in up to £2000 a year.
 The last regular abbot only held his office in 1484.
 This placement of the abbacy in commendam stripped the abbey of its most important privileges.
-Compounding the loss, the Dissolution deprived Ouche Abbey of its English properties.
 Henry II authorized the felling of tree for timber to repair the abbey in 1556.
 In 1588, the lord of Échauffour burnt down the abbey as revenge against the Catholic League.

 In 1628, Saint-Évroult adopted the reforms of the Congregation of Saint Maur, and from 1675 to 1778 Maurist priors expanded and repaired the abbey.